The Governor General of Canada

 History of the Governor General of Canada

 The office of Governor General of Canada dates back to colonial times, when Britain would appoint men known as governor-generals to run the governments of its large and complicated colonies.
 (A “governor-general” is different than a governor in that he oversees many other lower-ranking governors.)
-The early governor generals of the Canadian colonies were hands-on rulers, but as Canadians became more educated, wealthy, and independent-minded, the governors slowly saw their powers decline, and were forced to share lawmaking authority with elected cabinets and parliaments.
-By the time the modern Constitution of Canada was written in 1867, it was understood that the governor general’s role was merely to supervise and oversee the affairs of Canada’s elected parliament, and no longer make laws or decisions on his own.
+The early governor generals of the British Canadian colonies were hands-on rulers, but as Canada’s government became more democratic, the governors slowly saw their powers decline, and were forced to share lawmaking authority with elected cabinets and parliaments.
+By the time the modern Constitution of Canada was written in 1867, it was understood that the governor general’s role was merely to supervise Canada’s elected parliament, and no longer make laws or decisions on his own.

 By the time World War II (1939-1945) ended, Canada had won virtually complete political independence from Britain, and in recognition of this fact, Prime Minister Louis St. Laurent (1882-1973) ended the practice of British governor generals altogether.
-In 1952, he picked Toronto-born Vincent Massey (1887-1967) to be the first-ever Canadian governor general, and since then, all governor generals have been high-status Canadian citizens appointed by the prime minister of the day.
+In 1952, St. Louis picked Toronto-born Vincent Massey (1887-1967), a former Canadian ambassador, to be Canada’s first-ever Canadian governor general, and since then, all governor generals have been high-status Canadian citizens appointed by the prime minister of the day.
 There is no precise term, but they usually serve for about five years.

-Today, it’s said that the governor general’s primary job is to “represent the monarchy in Canada” and generally perform the sorts of symbolic, figurehead duties associated with the Queen herself.
+Today, it’s said that the governor general’s primary job is to “represent the monarchy in Canada” and generally perform the sorts of symbolic, figurehead duties associated with the monarch himself.
 This includes handing out medals, visiting hospitals, cutting ribbons, attending banquets and greeting world leaders at the airport.
-Just as the Queen is a symbol of Britain, the governor general is supposed to function as a symbol of Canada.
+Just as the King is a symbol of Britain, the governor general is supposed to function as a symbol of Canada.

-At the same time, the Canadian Constitution does grant sweeping powers to the “Crown,” and many of these powers are specifically entrusted to the governor general.
-A literal reading of the Constitution would seem to indicate Canada is ruled almost single-handedly by the governor general, in fact, since almost every major political decision requires his approval or assent.
-He is responsible for inaugurating the prime minister and his cabinet, signing all bills into law, calling elections for the House of Commons, appointing judges and members of the Senate, commanding the Canadian military and a host of other important tasks.
+At the same time, the Canadian Constitution does grant sweeping powers to the governor general.
+A literal reading of the Constitution would seem to indicate Canada is ruled almost single-handedly by the governor general, in fact, since almost every major political decision is described as requiring his approval or assent.
+He is responsible for inaugurating the prime minister and his cabinet, signing bills into law, calling elections for the House of Commons, appointing judges and members of the Senate, commanding the Canadian military and a host of other important tasks.
 In practice, however, the governor general performs every single one of these constitutional duties in a purely symbolic fashion.
 He automatically approves every law, appointment and proposal the prime minister of Canada puts before him, making his signature, known as royal assent, something of a ceremonial “rubber stamp.”

 What makes the governor general’s office interesting to a lot of people, however, are his emergency reserve powers.
 In theory, if there was a serious enough crisis to justify it, the governor general could choose to stop being a figurehead and actually use his constitutional powers in defiance of the prime minister.
 He could veto a law, deny an appointment, or, most controversially of all, fire the prime minister and appoint a new one.
 Even though no governor general has done something like this in 80 years, it’s still an interesting thing to speculate about.
 Just how bad would things have to get before the GG would be justified in intervening?